II-Spirit-II/docker-nextcloud/README.md

 4. Edit the docker-compose.yml file to customize your configuration.
 5. Run the following command to start the containers: `docker compose up -d`
+6. Go to the nextcloud web page at `https://your-ip`

 ## Recommendations: